 The activity monitor has the same features that you can find in the rest of the range today, so you can count steps, estimate calories and distance or track the quality of your sleep, and thanks to the optical pulse sensor you also have pulse data throughout the day.

-What has changed is that FR35 adopts the "widgets" system of the big brothers.
-They are not widgets as such (since this model does not support Connect IQ), but they are presented in the same way.
+What has changed is that the FR35 adopts the "widget" system of the big brothers.
+They are not widgets as such (as this model does not have Connect IQ support), but they are presented in the same way.